john-yohan-park/Speech_to_Text/README.md

 SpeechRecognition | `pip3 install SpeechRecognition`

 ***IMPORTANT:***
-You will need to utilize Google's Speech-to-Text Application by accessing it via Google Cloud.
+You will need to utilize Google's Speech-to-Text App on Google Cloud by accessing it via the Google Cloud Console.
 More on this later.

 ## Instructions
 - TBA